akhanalcs/react/README.md

 └── .gitignore
 ```

-The files look like this
+The files and the output look like this
 <table>
 <thead>
   <tr>